lzim/mtl/blue/session07/s07_learner/mtl_session07_see.md

 # MTL Live Session 07

-# Today we're modeling to learn how to evaluate our Base Case of no new decisions
+# Today we're modeling to learn how to evaluate our Base Case of no new decisions.

 ## Done and Do (15 minutes)